 Inside Chanel Fall Winter 2026

-At first glance, the Chanel Fall Winter 2026 collection feels familiar.
+Chanel Fall Winter 2026 feels familiar.

-Context: Chanel in a Moment of Transition
+Context | Chanel in a Moment of Transition

 The mid-2020s have become a period of realignment within the luxury fashion system.
 Major houses are redefining their identities through strong creative direction and distinctive visual languages.